Start Life With Your New Nanny

-After finding the right nanny for your family, it is important to allocate some of your time to go through the routine together, to show how things around the house work, activities accessible around your neighbourhood and also for your own observations.
+After finding the right nanny for your family, it is advisable to allocate some of your time to go through the routine together, to show how things around the house work, activities accessible around your neighbourhood and also for your own observations.
 Take your nanny as a partner and establish a positive and trusting relationship.

 Here is the checklist to help you get started: